 An inflatable hot tub is a soft-shelled hot tub, typically made of vinyl, where the structure is made rigid by air being pumped into the frame.
 They can be permanently sited, or emptied and moved easily, as required.
 They are popular with hire firms and those who own caravans and motorhomes.

 Soft tubs are another example of a soft-shelled hot tub, typically made of vinyl, where rigidity to the structure is usually provided by a foam core.
 They can also be permanently sited, or emptied and moved as required, or even taken on holiday.

 Liner hot tubs are usually constructed of modular timber or synthetic wall sections, with a vinyl liner to make a watertight membrane.
 They are usually permanently sited and are not easily moved once installed.

 Inground spas, including those installed as part of a pool/ spa combination, are the most expensive of all spas, seating between two to sixteen people.
-The spa’s shell and equipment are all delivered to site separately and require assembly and installation on-site; and the spa itself is concreted permanently into the ground.
+The spa’s shell and equipment are all delivered to site separately and require assembly and installation on-site, and the spa itself is concreted permanently into the ground.
 In-ground spas require installation from a professional pool or spa contractor because of the excavation, concrete, plumbing and electrical works involved.
 In-ground spas also need to be permitted by Local Authorities, as well as inspected upon completion.
-Heating is usually provided from separate electrical or gas heating units.
-For those for whom budget is not an issue, inground spas offer the widest range of options, and can have unique, customised finishes which cannot be attained with a portable spa.
+Heating is usually provided by separate electrical or gas heating units.
+For those for whom budget is not an issue, inground spas offer the widest range of options and can have unique, customised finishes which cannot be attained with a portable spa.